Ham Appetizers with a French Touch

 Ham Appetizers

 Here are four fast ideas to get you started, all featuring typically French ingredients.
-But don't stop with these, think of what you could roll up in piece of ham and offer as an appetizer - the possibilities are limitless.
+But don't stop with these, think of what you could roll up in piece of ham and offer as an easy appetizer recipe - the possibilities are limitless.

 Prunes and cured ham